-Windows, external doors and joinery

-Repair category 1

-Notes We note most windows and doors have been replaced in the past.
+Windows, external doors and joinery Repair category 1 Notes Some double glazed units appear to have condensed.
+We would point out that we have not tested all windows and doors.
 We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
-We assume the balance of any warranty can be made available as appropriate.
-We would point out that we have not tested all windows and doors.